SPehsar/ExpenseTracker/README.md

 1. Select Report Type (Balance, Income, Expense)

 o	    Balance – Calculates total balance based on the target period.

 o	    Income only – Provide you with acquired income based on the target period.

 o	    Expense only – Provide you with the total you spend based on the target period.

 2. Select Period:

 o	  Last 1 Week
 o	  Last one month
 o	  Last one year
 o	Or you can customize it (viva to ANTD)

 An analytical report appears on the right side of the screen, above the table, that shows information based on selected criteria from the above filters.

 Communication Diagram
+(Image in PDF Document)

 Wireframes
 Login page
+ (Image in PDF Document)

 Registration page
+(Image in PDF Document)

 Home Page
+(Image in PDF Document)

 The Code
 The following is the general structure of this expense tracking app.
 There are two parts involved (also including database):